 Appointment of Board Members to Sub-Committees

 Jennifer Bauer mentioned that she needs help with the sub-committees, but also overall publicity for the conference.
 Chuck had assisted Eva Lee from Madison.
 E-blasts should come out from our email.
 Lori mentioned that the board would be happy to assist with any of the sub-committees.
 Jennifer Bauer mentioned that she might have a person that could put publicity together.
 Lori volunteered to help with both publicity and programming.
 Jennifer Bauer will help with the social group/logistics and Susan with this area along with the hospitality suite.
 Jennifer Gabbard with assist with the sponsorship committee, and Becky will assist with registration.
-Lori made a request of Amy and Jennifer to use the checklists so everything stays on track.
+Lori made a request of Amy and Jennifer Bauer to use the checklists so everything stays on track.
 As meetings happen it will be important to update and go through items on the checklist.
 Also suggested by Lori is that the checklist be sent to the board ahead of time so the board can review any questions before the meeting.
 Jennifer Bauer will send an updated sub-committee list back to Amy before the next meeting.
 Currently the Greater Dayton Chapter has the following staff heading up the sub-committees:

 Program Committee - Mary Kinney, mary.kinney.1@us.af.mil